Gregory Motton: Recent work

+In 2024 there was a series of rehearsed readings of eight of his new plays, directed by Simon Usher, in Soho, London, at the Soho Folk and Blues, 41 Frith Street, London.
+Others were read at the Deal Angling Club, Kent.

 Awards

 In 2012, Strindberg's centenary year in Sweden, Motton was awarded the Swedish Writers Guild (Dramatikerförbundet) Göran O Eriksson Award for his translations of Strindberg.
 This award was presented on the stage of Strindbergs Intima Teater, in Stockholm.
 The jury's motivation for the award was "Gregory Motton is a very many-sided translator whose work is valued by a great number of authors.
 His translations of dramatic works of widely differing genres and styles, display a faithfulness which points to the kind of sensitivity, integrity and precision, that comes of great professional skill."